Diorite/Diorite/DioriteCore/README.md

 Diorite-API: <br>
 https://github.com/GotoFinal/Diorite-API

+PS: keep free to implementing anything, even if it listed for next versions.

 # Basic goals
 - [x] Make it work, good enough to allow player see flat map, and walk on it.
 - [x] Implement chunk system.